-Reasonable and supportable information that is available without undue cost or effort at the reporting date about past events, current conditions and forecasts of financial position, but retains either all risks or rewards of the transferred assets or a portion of them.
+The Bank enters contracts whereby it transfers assets recognised in its statement of financial position, but retains either all risks or rewards of the transferred assets or a portion of them.
 If all, or substantially all, risks and rewards are retained, then the transferred assets are not derecognised from the statement of financial position.